 Slope breakers may extend slightly (approximately 4 feet) beyond the edge of the construction ROW to effectively drain water off the disturbed area.
-Slope breakers that extend beyond the edge of the construction ROW will be subject to compliance with applicable survey and permit requirements, and land-owner easement agreements.
+Slope breakers that extend beyond the edge of the construction ROW will be subject to compliance with applicable survey requirements.